alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 ## The Walled Garden: what if a platform resists being preserved?

 In the early 2000s, many social media sites had publicly accessible APIs for getting their content.
-Twitter is the poster child for this access. their API allowed a flourishing ecosystem of third party clients.
-And the API was easy enough to use that many researchers used it to collect large amounts of Twitter data for preservation and other research.
+Twitter is the poster child of this approach -- their API allowed a flourishing ecosystem of third-party clients, and it was easy enough to use that many researchers used it to collect large amounts of Twitter data for preservation and other research.
-(The accessibility of Twitter's API is one of the reasons until we have such extensive Twitter archives.)
+(The accessibility of Twitter's API is one reason we have such extensive Twitter archives.)

 This is largely a relic of the past.
 Social media platforms are no longer keen on their content being downloaded en masse -- they don't have public APIs, and they aggressively block attempts to scrape or crawl this content.
-These efforts have been exacerbated by companies trying to stop large language models being trained on their data, and preservation tools have been blocked as well.
+This has intensified as companies try to stop large language models being trained on their data, and preservation tools get blocked at the same time.
-(And there are instances of AI companies using web archives to [circumvent blocks on their scrapers][ia-blocked-by-reddit].)
+(Especially as there are instances of AI companies using web archives to [circumvent blocks on their scrapers][ia-blocked-by-reddit].)

-The lack of programmatic access makes it much harder for institutions to collect social media at any sort of scale.
+The lack of programmatic access makes it hard for institutions to collect social media at scale.

-Especially if you want to collect a wide variety of fields, you need to be able to use an API or automated tools.
+In my scrapbook, I can just type.

-In my personal archive, I have a small and simple data model that I can fit in by hand.
+I have a small and simple data model that I can fill in by hand.
 Although I've written scripts to automate the process for websites that have APIs, it's not essential.
-If I can see a post in my web browser or in an app, I can see enough to fill in the data to save it in my scrapbook.
+If I can see a post in my web browser or in an app, I can see enough to fill in the data to save it.

+This works for me because I'm only saving a small number of posts, and I'll accept the small possibility of human error during manual data entry.
+The lack of scale and risk of mistakes means this is probably less appealing to institutions.

 [ia-blocked-by-reddit]: https://www.theverge.com/news/757538/reddit-internet-archive-wayback-machine-block-limit

-> - Why institutional-scale solutions are blocked by rate limits, disappearing APIs, paywalls, and hostile platforms.
-> - You can just… type.

 ## The Ethics: do people want to be preserved?